How do I fix audio feedback (echo, static) during my session?

 - Unmute each attendee one at a time, and have them start speaking.

 - When the unwanted noise returns, the most recently unmuted participant can be identified as the source of the echo.
 They should then try the following troubleshooting tips below.

 Troubleshooting for computer mode (mic and speakers)

+- Make sure you have selected Computer Audio in GoToWebinar..
 If you want to connect with your mic and speakers then you need to make sure GoToWebinar is set to the right mode (or else it will not pick up your audio).
-See Connect to Audio Using Computer Mic and Speakers to learn how to select Computer Mode.
+See Connect to Audio using the Internet (Mic and Speakers) to learn how to select Computer audio.

 Troubleshooting for phone mode

-If you dialed in with your telephone but GoToWebinar thinks you are using Computer mode, then it is probably picking up your audio from both sources!
-See Connect to Audio Using Your Telephone to learn how to select Phone Mode.
+- Make sure you have selected Phone Call in GoToWebinar.
+If you dialed in with your telephone but GoToWebinar thinks you are using Computer audio, then it is probably picking up your audio from both sources!
+See Connect to Audio using your Telephone to learn how to select Phone Mode.

 - Have each person use headphones or a headset instead.

 - Have individuals move into different rooms to avoid picking up each others' audio.

 - Have everyone share a single phone line (or speaker phone) and hang up on the other phones.